playermissile/scrolling_tutorial/index.rst

    <li><b>Executable:</b> <a href="https://raw.githubusercontent.com/playermissile/scrolling_tutorial/master/xex/fine_scroll_down.xex">fine_scroll_down.xex</a></li>
    </ul>

-The code for this example is largely the same as the :ref:`course scroll down
+The code for this example is largely the same as the :ref:`coarse scroll down
-<course_scroll_down>` demo, which a few minor additions.
+<coarse_scroll_down>` demo, which a few minor additions.
 We need one
 additional variable to keep our own copy of the hardware scrolling register, since ``VSCROL`` is a write-only register: